acronis/go-cti/README.md

 ### cti pack

 Packs the package into a bundle.
-Valid package should be in current working directory (or directory specified by `--working-dir`).
+The valid package should be in the current working directory (or directory specified by `--working-dir`).

 Example: